dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

-(which we could), we would have to take care of several considerations, such as actually implementing a parameter $$\eta$$ in our model, making sure that $$\theta$$ is always up to date, and much more.
+(which we could), we would have to take care of several considerations, such as actually implementing a parameter $$\eta$$ in our model, making sure that $$\theta$$ is always up to date, and more.

 The Pytorch tool `torch.nn.utils.parametrize` does all of this work for us.
 We just need to implement the